 Is counselling covered by my health care plan?

 Services provided by Registered Psychotherapists are not covered under OHIP at this time.
 Many extended health insurance plans do include some form of coverage for mental health services.
 It is highly recommended to refer to your plan details or contact your provider to find out which services and service providers are covered under your specific plan.

 If your plan covers services provided by a Registered Psychotherapist (RP) or Certified Canadian Counsellor (CCC), your plan will recognize our credentials.
 For more information, see the Fees page.

 What is the fee per session?

-Each session lasts up to 50 mins at a rate of $150 plus HST.
-Payment methods currently accepted include cash, e-transfers, or credit card.
+Each session lasts up to 50 mins at a rate of $150-$170 plus HST depending on practitioner.
+Payment methods currently accepted include e-transfers or credit card.